ademolahh/Blockhead-Documentation/README.md

 #### Escrow factory

 It creates the escrow wallet using the [CREATE2](https://eips.ethereum.org/EIPS/eip-1014) OPCODE.
-Create2 makes a it possible to create a deterministic and unique address with the use of a salt(any random data), creators address is used in this case
+Create2 makes a it possible to create a deterministic and unique address with the use of a salt(any random data), creators address is used in this case.

 We will make use of the Create2 library by [Openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Create2.sol)